JavaScript is required to view this page.

 Properties & Meaning

-- Protection: Black tourmaline is a renowned shield against negative energy.
+• Protection: Black tourmaline is renowned for its shielding properties against negative energy.

 Spiritual Applications